nPower365/.github/README.md

 ### **nginx-main**:
 - **Purpose**: Serves the main website.
-- **Ports**: Listens on port 80 inside the container, which is mapped to port 80 of your host.
+- **Ports**: Listens on port 80 inside the container, which is mapped to port 80 of our host.
 - **Volume**: Data from `/deploy/main-website` on your server is mounted to `/usr/share/nginx/html` in the container, making your website's files available to the nginx server.

 ### **nginx-dev**:
 - **Purpose**: Serves the development version of the website.
-- **Ports**: Listens on port 80 inside the container, mapped to port 8080 of your host.
+- **Ports**: Listens on port 80 inside the container, mapped to port 8080 of our host.
 - **Volume**: Data from `/deploy/dev-website` is mounted to `/usr/share/nginx/html` in the container.

 ---